No matter where you live, we ship worldwide with UPS

 Technical support

-Yes.
-The 400kHz signal you see at the output of the amplifier is the residue of the switching nature of class D amplifiers.
-This is completely normal and does no harm.
-For more information please refer to our EMI application note.
+The 400kHz signal observed at the output of the amplifier is a residue of the switching nature of Class D amplifiers.
+This is completely normal and poses no harm.
+For more information, please refer to our EMI application note.

-You need to drive one of the modules 180 degrees out of phase by simply swapping the negative and positive input signal wires.
-Tie the loudspeaker between both positive loudspeaker outputs of the amplifiers and connect a 100n/200V capacitor across the loudspeaker terminals at the amplifiers’ side.
-This set-up is most applicable for 8 Ohm loads since each amplifier ‘sees’ 4 Ohms with an 8 Ohm load attached.
-A 4 Ohm load might trigger the current protection leaving you with not nearly as much power as you might have expected.
+To drive one of the modules 180 degrees out of phase, simply swap the negative and positive input signal wires.
+Connect the loudspeaker between both positive loudspeaker outputs of the amplifiers, and place a 100nF/200V capacitor across the loudspeaker terminals on the amplifier side.
+This setup is most suitable for 8-ohm loads, as each amplifier "sees" 4 ohms when an 8-ohm load is attached.
+A 4-ohm load may trigger the current protection, limiting the power output to less than expected.

-The HPR12/HNR12 are voltage regulators like the 7812/7912 IC’s.
-The difference is that they have a wider bandwidth, lower noise and lower output impedance.
-Additionally, they have kelvin-sense inputs so you can make a local regulator that doesn’t have to be physically close to the circuit being powered.
-Typical op-amp based circuits have a much greater sensitivity to power supply ripple and noise than the data sheet’s DC PSRR values would suggest.
+The HPR12/HNR12 are voltage regulators similar to the 7812/7912 ICs.
+The key differences are their wider bandwidth, lower noise, and lower output impedance.
+Additionally, they feature Kelvin-sense inputs, allowing the creation of a local regulator that does not need to be physically close to the circuit being powered.
+Typical op-amp based circuits exhibit significantly greater sensitivity to power supply ripple and noise than the DC PSRR values listed in the datasheet would indicate.

-Clean supplies are part and parcel of good audio.
-The noise and rejection specifications of the HxR modules are unparalleled and as such make a great upgrade for any circuit using (or in need of) regulators.
+Clean power supplies are essential for high-quality audio performance.
+The noise and rejection specifications of the HxR modules are unparalleled, making them an excellent upgrade for any circuit that uses or requires regulators.

-Input sensitivity is dependent on the desired output power, the impedance of the speaker and the gain of the amplifier.
-Naturally the desired output power cannot be higher than the rated maximum of the amplifier.
-In the example the input sensitivity for a 400W output in 4 Ohm is calculated.
-The gain and maximum output power is given in the datasheet.
-The speaker load is dependent on the user application.
+Input sensitivity is determined by the desired output power, the impedance of the speaker, and the gain of the amplifier.
+Naturally, the desired output power cannot exceed the amplifier's rated maximum.
+In this example, the input sensitivity for a 400W output at 4 ohms is calculated.
+The gain and maximum output power are specified in the datasheet.
+The speaker load depends on the user's application.